 - Mugs – I get my mugs at the Dollar Tree

 - Water Slide paper – found on Amazon here

 - FREE files: Click on individual images to download the PNG

 As with all my files, these are for personal use only.
 If you would like to purchase a commercial use license, click here.

-The first thing you’ll need to do is print out the file on water slide paper.
+The first thing you’ll need to do is print out the file or image on water slide paper.
 Size it to however big you want it.

-I usually want them about 2.5-3 inches depending on how big my mug is.
+I usually want the waterslide decals about 2.5-3 inches depending on how big my mug is.
 You want to print on the shiny side of the decal paper and set your printer to photo glossy paper so it prints at the highest quality.

-If you are not using the whole paper, make sure you cut out the decals so that you don’t waste the paper.
-I put mine outside on an old sheet and spray a light coat of the decals.
+If you are not using the entire paper, make sure you cut out the decals so that you don’t waste the paper.

 Have a bowl of warm water, a paint brush, and paper towel nearby ready.